-Administrative expenses from continuing operations incurred by the Group for the year ended 31 March 2013 amounted to approximately HK\$13.9 million (2012: approximately HK\$31.5 million), representing a decrease of approximately 55.8 per cent. as a result of the non-recurrent one-off professional expenses arising from the acquisition of CTSP (BVI) of approximately HK\$4.8 million and the exploration of new business opportunities of approximately HK\$9.4 million in last year and the Group's policy on cost control.
+Administrative expenses from continuing operations incurred by the Group for the year ended 31 March 2014 amounted to approximately HK\$13.5 million (2013: approximately HK\$13.9 million), representing a decrease of approximately 3.2 per cent. as a result of the Group's policy on cost control.

-Staff costs from continuing operations (including Directors' emoluments and research and development costs) which were included in both selling expenses and administrative expenses decreased by approximately 20.3 per cent. to approximately HK\$8.8 million (2012: approximately HK\$11.0 million).
-As at 31 March 2013, the Group employed 8 and 70 staff in Hong Kong and the PRC respectively (2012: 12 in Hong Kong and 94 in the PRC).
+Staff costs from continuing operations (including Directors' emoluments and research and development costs) which were included in both selling expenses and administrative expenses decreased by approximately 9.6 per cent. to approximately HK\$7.9 million (2013: approximately HK\$8.8 million) because of the decrease in the number of employees from 78 to 39 during the year under review and the fact that Mr. Chiu Tung Ping, an executive Director, had waived his emoluments of approximately HK\$0.4 million during the year ended 31 March 2014.

-Operating leases for land and building from continuing operations decreased by approximately 39.3 per cent. to approximately HK\$1.2 million (2012: approximately HK\$2.0 million) mainly because of the Group's policy on cost control.
+Operating leases for land and building from continuing operations increased by approximately 18.3 per cent. to approximately HK\$1.5 million (2013: approximately HK\$1.2 million) mainly because of the lease of an additional office in Hong Kong.